BatCountryEntertainment/unity-xr-project-hdrp/README.md

 ------------------------------------------------------------------------------------------------

-## IMPORTANT: Quest 2 does not support standalong mode with HDRP, you will need to be wired into a PC to play your HDRP games.
+## IMPORTANT: Quest 2 does not support standalone mode with HDRP, you will need to be wired into a PC to play your HDRP games.
 In the near-ish future Oculus's android SDK will support OpenGLES shaders which will allow us to compile without Vulkan API, which will allow for standalone. *FOR STANDALONE* PLEASE USE THE URP (UNIVERSAL RENDERING PIPELINE) WHICH IMPLEMENTS A SUBSET OF WHAT HDRP CAN PROVIDE.
 HOPEFULLY OCULUS QUEST PRO WILL SUPPORT DX11 SHADER SUPPORT. ##

 ![Figure 00](Documents/Images/00.png)